katzlbt/VintageApothecaryLabels/README.md

 ## USAGE

-Create a JSON file in ./jsons containing: ```{"label":"Folia Lauri", "sublabel":"folia integra", $FONT} or a two-line version {"label1":"Schinus", "label2":"Terebinthifolia", "sublabel":"grana integra", $FONT}```.
+Create a JSON file in ./jsons containing: ```{"label":"Folia Lauri", "sublabel":"folia integra", "font": 1} or a two-line version {"label1":"Schinus", "label2":"Terebinthifolia", "sublabel":"grana integra", "font": 1}```.
-The Filename will be used to create the SVG from the template ./ApothecaryLabel.mustache The font can be globally configured in the script.
+The Filename will be used to create the SVG from the template ./ApothecaryLabel.mustache The font can be globally configured in the script and is replaced with sed (which is a hack that needs the space, or adjusted individually).
 Simply run ./make-labels.sh to create the SVGs and drop them e.g. on a Mac into Pages.app to scale and print them.
 A Webbrowser can display them too.
+If you have ImageMagick, make-pdf.sh can create a PDF sheet.

 ### make-labels.sh